Tuurlijk/TYPOTry/README.md

 ## MailCatcher
 [MailCatcher](http://mailcatcher.me/) runs a super simple SMTP server which catches any message sent to it to display in a web interface.
 This makes it easy to test forms without actually sending mail to the 'real' mail address.
 Set your favourite app to deliver to smtp://127.0.0.1:1025 instead of your default SMTP server, then check out [http://local.typo3.org:1080](http://local.typo3.org:1080) to see the mail that's arrived so far.

+## Can't connect after the vagrant up?

+This box needs internet connectivity to resolve the local.neos.io domain name to the IP of the box.
+If you are not connected to the Internet you will need to add the following entries to your hosts file:

+* 192.168.144.120 6.2.14.local.typo3.org
+* 192.168.144.120 7.4.0.local.typo3.org

 ## Contributing
 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests and examples for any new or changed functionality.